With everything you have to do in your business, it can be easy to ask yourself if your company logo really matters all that much.

 And, a brand logo can impact how much potential customers trust you.

-So whether you hire a designer on one of many freelance job sites, opt to design your logo yourself, or use a logo design tool like Tailor Brands to get a professional logo in no time, it doesn’t matter.
+So it doesn’t matter if you hire a logo designer on one of many freelance job sites, opt to design your logo yourself, or use a logo generator like ours to create a logo.
+As long as the end result is an on-brand, professional logo.

 But please, make this the year that you finally get a professional logo for your business.